singpath/example-app/docs/jspm.md

 ## Dependencies

-To install dependencies using the JSPM CLI, e.g. to install `angular`:
+To install dependencies, use the JSPM CLI; e.g. to install `angular`:
 ```shell
 jspm install angular@1.5.5
 ```